THE SOUTH CAROLINA MARITIME MUSEUM

 In 1996 the Harbor Historical Association launched a dream to create a museum that would celebrate the rich maritime history of South Carolina and the Port of Georgetown, the state’s second largest seaport.

 Now, with the acquisition of our own facility, the South Carolina Maritime Museum has opened in its permanent home, on the waterfront at the corner of Front and Broad Streets in Georgetown.

 JOIN THE FRIENDS OF THE LENS

-Please help bring this beautiful lens back home to Georgetown.
-Learn more and DONATE: CLICK HERE
+Please help us with the costs for bringing this beautiful lens back home to Georgetown, exhibiting it properly, maintaining it, and protecting it.
+Learn more and donate: CLICK HERE

 WIN THIS BOAT!

 You could win this John Gardner designed 12 foot semi-dory.
 It’s light weight and car-top-able, built from Marine grade plywood, with juniper frames and a teak rubrail ($4200 value).
 To learn more: CLICK HERE